Things To Do In Dubai

 Two people can ride on a jet ski simultaneously, which is unnecessary.
 If you like to ride alone, you can.
 Training sessions and briefings on Dubai maritime rules are mandated before the ride to reduce the chances of accidents.

 There are not many requirements for one to be able to ski.
 People of any size, shape, and fitness level can go for it at least 13 or above.
-But riders under 16 must have an adult companion on the ski.
+However,t riders under 16 must have an adult companion on the ski.

 A cable connects you to an emergency switch, and if you are thrown off the vehicle, it will automatically shut off.
 Unlike everyday driving, you have to press gas on a jet ski as you make a turn.
 The ski won’t turn if the engine doesn’t give enough thrust.